top of page

 Native tuber plantings

-Our focus has expanded to trials of bigger plantings of things like murnong (Microseris lanceolata) which were once staples of indigenous agriculture in local areas.
+Our focus has expanded to trials of bigger plantings of things like murnong which were once staples of First Nations agriculture.

 Murnong - Microseris lanceolata